Landscape Focus Stacking is Easy to Do

 Merge the Images

-As I said earlier, I’ve used Affinity Photo, though it’s been a couple of years now since I last visited the device.
+As I said earlier, I’ve used Affinity Photo, though it’s been a couple of years now since I last used the device.
 Round Valley Reservoir has been at full pool, my landscape options limited.
-From what I’ve gleaned online, though, Affinity Photo does a better job of merging photos than Photoshop.
+From what information I’ve gleaned online, though, Affinity Photo does a better job of merging photos than Photoshop.

 I don’t remember offhand how to do it, but I certainly like to think that when I use the program again, It’ll jog my memory!
 I’m sure a cursory use of Google AI will tell anyone how.
 Whether you spring for Affinity Photo or use Photoshop, it can’t be very difficult to do.